YouTube removes Donald Trump investigation video

 Even before the election, Donald Trump had begun to point out the dangers of fraud.
 Since his defeat, he has not stopped defending his theory that the presidential election was “stolen” from him.

-The so-called “January 6” committee, made up of seven Democrats and Republicans, heard nearly 1,000 witnesses, including the two children of the former president, to shed light on Donald Trump’s post-election actions.
+The so-called “January 6” panel, made up of seven Democrats and Republicans, heard nearly 1,000 witnesses, including the two children of the former president, to shed light on Donald Trump’s post-election actions.

 It did not immediately respond to an AFP request for the video, which was removed from YouTube.